csadaka2/ordinary_chondrites_pairing/README.md

 ## Example notebook
-Check the example notebook with a test dataset to visuialize the matrix and resulats.
+Check the example notebook with a test dataset to visuialize the matrix and results.

 Link to an example notebook [Test](https://github.com/csadaka2/ordinary_chondrites_pairing/blob/main/pairing_nb.ipynb)

 ## Contributing